: a dull brownish or ashen pyralid moth (Galleria mellonella) with a larva that feeds on the honeycomb wax of bees

-Examples of wax moth from the Web
+Examples of wax moth in a Sentence

 Outdoor Life, 27 Jan.
 2020 Researchers in Spain and England recently found that the larvae of the greater wax moth can efficiently degrade polyethylene, which accounts for 40 percent of plastics.

 Matthew Sedacca, Scientific American, 1 Aug.
 2017 Wax worms, which are the larval stage of the wax moth Galleria mellonella, are commonly used in the United States as fishing bait or birdfeeder snacks.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wax moth.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.